chris-mosley/PySMTEmail/readme.md

 - For Application type select "Desktop app"
 -   You can name this anything you want.
 - Click "DOWNLOAD JSON" and save this as "credentials.json" in the same directory as generate_token.py
+- Run generate_token.py.
+It will pop up an oauth screen for you to accept.  (this requires python 3.10)
+- Copy token.json to be next to your smt_download_config.json file
+- The docker image is at cmosley/pysmtemail:latest, please check docker-compose.yaml.

 ### I know this is a ridiculous list of steps.
-I'm working on trying to simplify this.
+I'm working on trying to simplify this, mostly all the API stuff.